-7 On the other hand, it is worth to note that the dynamics of solutions of equations with non-monotone 8 arguments can be completely different from those with monotone ones.
-As a matter of fact, we recall a 9 remarkable result due to Braverman and Karpuz [4] who showed that the well-known Ladas criterion (1.5) 10 is no longer applicable in the non-monotone case and there is no constant L such that
+On the other hand, it is worth noting that the dynamics of solutions of equations with nonmonotone arguments can be completely different from those with monotone ones.
+As a matter of fact, we recall a remarkable result due to Braverman and Karpuz [4] who showed that the well-known Ladas criterion (1.5) is no longer applicable in the nonmonotone case and there is no constant L such that implies Eq.
+(1.1) to be oscillatory.
+Consequently, the oscillation problem of Eq.
+(1.1) with nonmonotone retarded arguments has attracted the interest of many mathematicians and both iterative and noniterative oscillation criteria have been established; see, e.g, the papers [2, 4-6, 9, 17, 22] and those cited therein.
+For an easy reference, we give a brief summary of some recently published oscillation results.

-$$\limsup{t \to \infty} \int{\tau(t)}^t p(w) dw > L$$
+$$\limsup{t\to\infty} \int{\tau(t)}^t p(w) dw > L$$